-We will have moored in Cologne during lunch.
+We will arrive in Cologne around noon.
 You have the whole afternoon to visit this beautiful bustling city full of sights.
 Whether you choose to visit the Cologne Cathedral or spend your afternoon in one of the many museums, time will fly.
 During the course of the evening, whilst enjoying a glass of Sekt (sparkling wine) on the sun deck, we’ll set sail towards Bonn.

 Bonn - Andernach

 There are various monuments to see in the centre of Bonn.
 One such monument stands on the market square, the pastel-coloured Rathaus (Town Hall) built in Rococo style.
 In the vicinity of the market you will find a number of beautiful old churches.
 And in the house where Ludwig van Beethoven was born, now a museum, you will find the largest Beethoven collection in the world.
 We sail on to Andernach in the afternoon.
 The backdrop along the river slowly changes and the first vineyards appear on the horizon.

 Andernach - Koblenz - Cochem